mitranim/fpx/docs/html/partials/index.md

 So much better!
 Easy to type with editor autocompletion, produces good error messages, and minifies really well.
 In a minified build, the function name will be garbled, and I consider that a good trade.

 To support this style of coding, Fpx provides [`validate`](#-validate-value-test-) and a bevy of boolean tests.

-### Simplicity

-> Programs must be written for people to read, and only incidentally for machines to execute.
->
-> _— Abelson & Sussman, "Structure and Interpretation of Computer Programs"_

-I believe that _all code_ should strive to be simple and educational.
-This applies _especially_ to libraries.
-This gives me a massive distaste for most code ever written, including my own.
-Reading Lodash's source might educate you in obfuscating code, but not much else.
-The same is true for most libraries, actually.

-In Fpx, I try to keep the code and the algorithms dead simple, with as few unnecessary elements and indirections as possible.
-If you want to understand how this kind of library works, how higher-order functions work, how to manipulate JS data structures, Fpx should hopefully provide a good read.

 ---